bigbridge-nl/product-import/README.md

 ## Features

 * import of product data (new and updates, based on sku or id)
+* support for simple products, configurable products and grouped products
 * automatic category generation (no updates)
 * automatic select and multiselect attribute option creation
 * import of images from file or url